thradams/cake/docs/remove_phase_2.md

        X
 ```

-As an option, consider accepting spaces after the backslash and new-line (as in C++).
+TODO accept spaces betewwen backslash and new-line (as in C++).

-Except for this last part the other rules are already implemented in cake.
+## Design alternative

-Code that compiles with no warnings acording with these rules is prepared for the future if phase 2 is removed.
+Code that compiles with no warnings acording with these rules especially
-Removal of phase 2 would be make line-slicing token work as blanks
-except in comments, line comments, literal strings.
-Removing phase 2 now and handling line-slicing in tokens would break code like this:
+about token slice, is prepared for the future if phase 2 is removed making
+backslash-new-line a blank token.

+This change would break code like this

 ```c
 #define A B\
 C
 ```

-A would expand to B C instead BC as it is today
+A would expand to `B C` instead `BC` as it is today
+(that is not used but..)

+Even making backslash-new-line a blank token we could have a warning
+in text-line directives.

+Also removing phase 2 the backslash-new-line would be handled at
+comments, line comments and literal strings.

+The warning in line comments would remain except unless we break
+compatibility.